Sh1v4nk/Passgen-React/README.md

 5. Open your browser and visit `http://localhost:5173` to view the application or open the link provided in the terminal.

 6. Alternatively, you can you can view a live demo of the [Passgen-React](https://react-passgen.vercel.app/).

-## Usage

-1. Set the desired password length using the range slider.
-2. Select the character types to include in the generated password.
-3. Click the "**Generate Icon**" button next to generated password filed to generate a new password.
-4. Click the "**Copy**" button to copy the generated password to the clipboard.
-5. Optionally, customize the settings and generate multiple passwords as needed.

 ## Screenshots